PoCInnovation/Workshops/software/06.Nest/README.md

 Now, add debug logs that print the received body.

-> Use Postman to test your new route :wink:
+> Use Postman to test your new route 😉

 Here is an example of a body:
 ```js